How To Use And Configure WordPress Widgets – Part 3

 (WordPress Categories widget settings)

-Load the site in your browser or refresh the page to see how your Categories widget will look to site visitors …
+Load the site in your browser or reload your page to see how the Categories widget will look to site visitors …

 Tips: